Calvin Robinson: Early life and education

 Robinson is of mixed-race heritage.
+He describes his background as "half Afro-Caribbean and half English".
 His paternal grandparents emigrated from Jamaica as members of the Windrush generation.
-He was born and grew up in Mansfield, Nottinghamshire, England, attending High Oakham Primary School, The Brunts Academy, and later West Nottinghamshire College.
+He was born and grew up in Mansfield, Nottinghamshire, attending High Oakham Primary School, The Brunts Academy, and later West Nottinghamshire College.
 He then studied at the University of Westminster where he graduated with a degree in computer games design and programming.